opf/openproject/docs/system-admin-guide/authentication/authentication-settings/README.md

 3. Enable or disable the **autologin option**.
 This allows a user to remain logged in, even if he/she leaves the site.
 If this option is activated, the “Stay signed in” option will appear on the login screen to be selected.
 4. Activate the **session expiration option**.
 If you select this option, an additional field will open, where you will be able to define the **inactivity time duration before the session expiry**.
 5. Define to **log user login, name, and mail address for all requests**.
 6. **Enable REST web service**.
-This activates an API-Interface, which allows communication between external services (for example MS Office)  and the instance.
+This setting allows users to access the OpenProject API using an API token created from the users "My account" page.
 7. Do not forget to **save** your changes.

 ![Sys-admin-authentication-other-settings](Sys-admin-authentication-other-settings.png)